MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 - **Capabilities**.
 Lower requirements for reliability, capacity, and security are acceptable for development environments.

 - **Lifecycle**.
 Development environments should be created as required and exist for a short time.
-Shorter lifecycles help prevent configuration drift from the code base and reduces costs.
+Shorter lifecycles help prevent configuration drift from the code base and reduce costs.
 Also, development environments often share the lifecycle of a feature branch.

 - **Density**.
 Teams need multiple environments to support parallel feature development.
 They can coexist within a single subscription.